-During the 2013 inspection, no overburden material was being placed in the WMSA.
+During the 2014 inspection, no overburden material was being placed in the WMSA.
 All overburden is currently being placed in the North Quarry.
-A new topsoil material storage area was created just east of the existing topsoil storage area to take materials excavated with the eastward expansion of the quarry (Photo 7).
-Both of the WMSA topsoil stockpile continues to be signed.
+A new topsoil material storage area was created in 2013 just east of the existing topsoil storage area to take materials excavated with the eastward expansion of the quarry (Photo 7).
+In addition, large woody debris is being stockpiled on the top of the new topsoils stockpile for later use in reclamation of Permanente Creek.
+Both of the WMSA topsoil stockpile continue to be signed.
 Beginning around 2021 in Phase 2 of the RPA, approximately 48 million tons of overburden material including wash fines from the WMSA quarry will be placed in the North Quarry to help stabilize the western wall and raise the final floor elevation to approximately 990 feet msl.
 Revegetation efforts along the northern WMSA was observed (Photo 8).

 Prior to the 2012 RPA, the 1985 Reclamation Plan allowed the overburden placed in the WMSA to remain in place with some final grading to create slopes at a gradient of 2.0H:1.0V or shallower.
 Recent grading and re-vegetation of the lower northern portions of the WMSA have been done to reduce the visual impact and control erosion (Photo 8).
 Portions of the current southern slopes of the WMSA abut a portion of the mine that had been considered pre-SMARA.
 The 2012 RPA includes grading of the upper portion of this area to increase final slope stability of the WMSA and allow for proper drainage (see RPA Figure 3.16-14).
-During Phase 2 of reclamation, the WMSA fill will be excavated down to an elevation that daylights at approximately the current contact between the native vegetation and the revegetated area seen in Photo 8.
+During Phase 2 of reclamation, the WMSA northern fill slope will be excavated down to an elevation that daylights at approximately the current contact between the native vegetation and the revegetated area seen in Photo 8.

 Running across the pre-SMARA slopes south of the WMSA is an old unpaved mid-slope road that is not used in the current mining operations and functions like a drainage bench.
 A low point in this road causes concentrated runoff to discharge over the slope and appears to create a sedimentation problem at Permanente Creek.
 This condition was noted in the 2008 annual SMARA report, and during the 2009 SMARA inspection a number of large rocks were observed being placed in this outfall with the intention of mitigating the potential erosion and instability.
-In 2013 straw waddles and bales were added to this drainage outfall and it appears to be performing as intended (Photo 9).
-In 2012 and 2013 straw waddles and straw bales have been placed along the outer edge of several low points in this mid-slope road to capture potential sedimentation (Photo 10).
-During the 2013 inspection, deposition of fines on top of rock talus that were continued to be observed as in the 2012 inspection west of the drainage outfall approximately one-third of the way down the slope (Photo 11), suggests that a small surficial slide.
+In 2014 straw waddles and bales that were added in 2012 and 2013 to this drainage outfalls along the mid-slope road to capture potential sedimentation appears to be performing as intended (Photos 9 and 10).
+During the 2014 inspection, deposition of fines on top of rock talus were observed as in the 2012 and 2013 inspections west of the main drainage outfall from the mid-slope roadway approximately one-third of the way down the slope (Photo 11).
+It does not appear that this area of fines has noticeable movement based on the lack of displacement of the silt fencing placed during 2013 (Photos 11 and 12).
 The headscarp of this slope failure hasn't extended into the mid-slope road/bench.
-A series of silt fences has been placed along the toe of the southern WMSA pre-SMARA slope as part of stormwater management (Photos 11 and 12).
-Hydroseeding of the upper portions of the pre-SMARA slope above the mid-slope road were done in late 2012 (right side of Photo 12).
+Hydroseeding of the upper portions of the pre-SMARA slope above the mid-slope road was done in late 2012.
 The drainage outfalls along this roadway should continue to be monitored as part of the site's stormwater management.
 County staff should continue to observe the roadway before the end of November as part of the pre-winter inspection.